Visiting Robben Island is definitely one of the top things to do in Cape Town and should be on any visitors’ itinerary for the city.

 Speaking to South African friends, it is shocking how few have ever been.
 But most recognised the need to go and to further understand their own country’s history and story.
 Some of my friends admitted they were due a return trip as they hadn’t visited since school.

 We planned our time in Cape Town so that we incorporated visiting Robben Island during a day spent in the city.
-It was an easily arranged day trip, and a highlight of our time in South Africa for many reasons.
+Visiting Robben Island on a tour from Cape Town was a highlight of our time in South Africa for many reasons.

 Can I visit Robben Island independently?